Jet Propulsion Laboratory Development Ephemeris: History

+JPL ephemerides have been the basis of the ephemerides of sun, moon and planets in the Astronomical Almanac since the volumes for 1984 through 2002, which used JPL's ephemeris DE200.
+(From 2003 through 2014 the basis was updated to use DE405, and further updated from 2015 when DE430 began to be used.)

 Construction

 Each ephemeris was produced by numerical integration of the equations of motion, starting from a set of initial conditions.
 Due to the precision of modern observational data, the analytical method of general perturbations could no longer be applied to a high enough accuracy to adequately reproduce the observations.
 The method of special perturbations was applied, using numerical integration to solve the n-body problem, in effect putting the entire Solar System into motion in the computer's memory, accounting for all relevant physical laws.
 The initial conditions were both constants such as planetary masses, from outside sources, and parameters such as initial positions and velocities, adjusted to produce output which was a "best fit" to a large set of observations.
 A least-squares technique was used to perform the fitting.
 As of DE421, perturbations from 343 asteroids, representing about 90% of the mass of the main asteroid belt, have been included in the dynamical model.

-The physics modeled included the mutual Newtonian gravitational accelerations and their relativistic corrections (a modified form of the Einstein-Infeld-Hoffmann equation), the accelerations caused by the tidal distortion of the Earth, the accelerations caused by the figure of the Earth and Moon, and a model of the lunar librations.
+The physics modeled included the mutual Newtonian gravitational accelerations and their relativistic corrections (a modified form of the Einstein-Infeld-Hoffmann equations), the accelerations caused by the tidal distortion of the Earth, the accelerations caused by the figure of the Earth and Moon, and a model of the lunar librations.

 The observational data in the fits has been an evolving set, including: ranges (distances) to planets measured by radio signals from spacecraft, direct radar-ranging of planets, two-dimensional position fixes (on the plane of the sky) by VLBI of spacecraft, transit and CCD telescopic observations of planets and small bodies, and laser-ranging of retroreflectors on the Moon, among others.
 DE102, for instance, was fit to 48,479 observations.

-The time argument of the integrated ephemerides is a relativistic coordinate time scale called Teph, necessary in precise work to account for the small relativistic effects of time dilation and simultaneity.
-In later ephemerides, Teph is essentially equivalent to the IAU definition of TCB.
+The time argument of the JPL integrated ephemerides, in early versions known as Teph, became recognized as a relativistic coordinate time scale, as is necessary in precise work to account for the small relativistic effects of time dilation and simultaneity.
+The IAU's 2006 redefinition of TDB became essentially equivalent to Teph, and the redefined TDB has been explicitly adopted in recent versions of the JPL ephemerides.